lurchmath/second-order-matching/to-dos.md

   browser, and a WebWorker.
 Currently, it works as an ES6 module in Node, but has not been tested in the other two environments.
 This may require upgrading the OpenMath module to ES6 rather than CommonJS.
+- Since some ES6 features are being used to implement iterators, the whole repo now assumes ES6.
+Consequently, a lot of code that was written in ES5 style can be made much slicker (for example, lots of `for` loops with actual index-based counters, etc.).
 - Proofread all documentation strings to see if the docs we're generating with JSDoc look good.
 - Update the documentation site to have a more user-friendly landing page.